dtanner/chaperone/README.md

 By setting an `interval` in your check configuration, it will immediately run when chaperone is started, and then run every XT interval after that, where X is the interval value and T is the time unit of measure.
 The time unit of measurement can be one of `s` (seconds), `m` (minutes), `h` (hours), or even `d` (days).
-For example, `interval=10m` will run the check every 10 minutes.
+For example, `interval = "10m"` will run the check every 10 minutes.

 ### Schedule
 If you configure your check with a `schedule`, then